 - 1. Market consolidation of commercial journal publishers has led to price increases for subscriptions that far outpace inflation, leaving less money for libraries to spend on monographs. - 2.
 A general budget tightening has been happening since the late 70s, so there's less money to go around, including for libraries to buy multiple copies. - 3.
 As more students than ever are receiving a higher education, there are more faculty members than ever, leading to more research than ever being produced.
-Recall that someone-I'm afraid I forget who-quoted figures yesterday showing the total number of scholarly monographs published having nearly doubled in recent years.
+I've heard-but I'm afraid I don't have the source-that the total number of scholarly monograph titles published has nearly doubled in recent years.
 This makes it all the harder for any library to build a comprehensive collection.